cubiclesoft/php-misc/docs/generic_server.md

 Returns:  Nothing.

-This function stops the web server and cleans up after itself.
+This function stops the server and cleans up after itself.
 Automatically called by the destructor.

 GenericServer::GetStream()
 --------------------------